 It doesn't deal as good damage since you're a tank.
 But you can interrupt all enemy channels in a time or finish off retreating enemies (this also requires some skill because they can easier heal and you need to calculate the true damage from magic damage fast because there is many situations where you don't know if you are able to kill).

 This is a must for " Karthus the Tank".
 He drains mana as hell because all fights are much longer when Karthus is a tank.
 You will face mana-problems all the game without AP.
 Clarity can help you (early more than late but it helps anyway).

 Ghost is great spell for Dominion.
 Movement speed is the key to victory.
 There are so many situations when you need to be faster than you are.
 This spell is really gamechanging.

 You can -of course- use it for chasing or running out but I see the main potential of this spell in reaching the capture-point as fast that you can turn it into your turret before the enemy comes.

-I prefer Boots of Mobility over Sorcerer's Shoes in Dominion.
+I prefer Mobility Boots over Sorcerer's Shoes in Dominion.
 Although magic penetration is good for killing, I consider fast movement and map control as much more important than combat advantages.
 Due to higher initial gold it's possible to buy this item immediately after the start.

-This is only tanky item you can buy after Boots of Mobility.
-Overmore, you spend all your starting money after buying Boots of Mobility, Cloth Armor, Mana Potion and Health Potion.
+This is only tanky item you can buy after Mobility Boots.
+Overmore, you spend all your starting money after buying Mobility Boots, Cloth Armor, Mana Potion and Health Potion.
 After you earn some more gold, you can build Guardian Angel from Cloth Armor.